 Active Ingredients and Concentration

 Serums generally contain a higher concentration of active ingredients compared to creams.
 This allows them to deliver more potent anti-aging benefits, targeting specific concerns such as fine lines, wrinkles, dark spots, and loss of elasticity.
-Common active ingredients found in serums include retinol, hyaluronic acid, peptides, antioxidants, and various plant extracts.
+Common active ingredients found in serums include retinol, hyaluronic acid, peptides, antioxidants, and various botanical extracts.

 Creams, while still containing active ingredients, often have lower concentrations, as they are primarily formulated for hydration and moisturizing purposes.
 They may include ingredients like ceramides, niacinamide, shea butter, and other emollients that help improve the skin’s barrier function and overall health.